 Out of all the living beings on the planet, humans are the only ones who cook their food.
 The rest eat food raw, in a natural unadulterated state - or if they change it, then its usually through internal mechanisms that produce the alteration, such as honey bees using digestive enzymes to produce honey out of nectar.

 In both the raw and fruitarian movements, cooking is seen as a degenerative health process.
-Mainly because cooking is known to alter the molecular structure and vitality of the food by significantly reducing the amount of living enzymes, vitamins, minerals and other nutrients available in their purest state.
+Mainly because cooking is known to alter the molecular structure and vitality of the food by significantly reducing the amount of living enzymes, vitamins, minerals, phytonutrients and other nutrients available in their purest state.

 Fresh herbs, vegetables and fruits are ‘storers’ of energy: they absorb sunlight and turn it into the energy they need to maintain life.
-This energy remains in the fruit or plant for quite a while after it has been harvested, unlike food that has been cooked or processed.
+This energy remains in the fruit or plant for quite a while after it has been harvested, unlike food that has been cooked, processed or irradiated for long transport.
 Once the cooking process starts, the damage is immediate and permanent.

 Raw fooders and fruitarians stick to the ‘living energy’ principle by typically avoiding food that has sat around for weeks (in supermarkets), undergone irradiation to stay ‘fresher’ longer and been treated in all manner of unnatural ways.